Hone logo

 Key Requirements:

-• The function should be named isUndefined.
+• The function must be named isUndefined.

-• It must accept one parameter.
+• It must accept a single argument, value.

-• It should return a boolean value.
+• It must return a boolean value (true or false).

 Expected Behavior: